CodeDebugRun/CodeDebugRun/README.md

-- 👋 Hi, I’m @QAErhan aka @CodeDebugRun
+- 👋 Hi, I’m @Erhan aka @CodeDebugRun
 - 👀 I’m experienced in Java and Javascript
 - 🌱 I’m currently learning n8n and Nextjs, Playwright
 - 💞️ I’m looking to collaborate on AI Agents and Automation, App. development